KittuPanu/DAMit/README.md

 7. The program will display the calculation and suggest whether to open the reservoir gates based on the forecast.

 ## Data Source
-The program uses an Excel spreadsheet 'Rainfall in hyderabad_inmm_real.xlsx', which contains historical rainfall data.
+The program uses an Excel spreadsheet 'Rainfall in hyderabad_inmm_real.xlsx', which contains real time rainfall data.
 The data must be organized with one column labeled 'Date' and another column labeled 'PV in litres' representing the predicted volume of rainfall for each day.

 ## Example Data Format
 | Date       | PV in litres |